flipmcf/CasterPak/Readme.md

 after cloning this repository:

+`cp .env.example .env`

+edit the .env file to point HOST_VIDEO_PATH to your actual video folder on your system.

+`docker-compose up -d --build`

+# stop the server
+`docker-compose down`

 ### 1. Build the image

 Run this from the root of the project:

 `docker build -t casterpak:v0.8 .`